applivery/applivery-ios-sdk/README.md

 ### Step 1

-First, you should add the framework with "Embbed & Sign" and be sure that is included in "Build Phases" -> "Embed Frameworks"
+First add the framework with "Embbed & Sign" flag and be sure that is included in "Build Phases" -> "Embed Frameworks"

 ### Step 2

-Then you should change the linking option from `required` to `optional` in "Build Phases" -> "Link Binary With Libraries"
+Then change the linking option from `required` to `optional` in "Build Phases" -> "Link Binary With Libraries"

 ### Step 3